 The Effectiveness Rate illuminates even your posts that many people don’t see.
 By including reach, brands can understand if the content resonates with those who did have the opportunity to see it.

-If you only analyze from an engagement perspective, it might appear as if the content was a flop when this isn’t the case.
-Leading brands are now using effectiveness rate alongside engagement rate in their reporting to gain a more informed and holistic view of content performance, and incorporate those learnings into strategy moving forward.
+If you only analyze from an engagement perspective, it might appear that the content under-performed when it didn’t.
+Leading brands use Effectiveness Rate alongside engagement rate in their reporting to gain a more informed and holistic view of content performance and incorporate those learnings into strategy moving forward.

-It is, however, one of the trickier forms of content to measure properly and accurately.
-Audiences engage with video differently than photos, so expecting your video content to perform in the same way as photos can lead brands down a path that misses strategic opportunities.
-When looking at a photo, a user quickly intakes the information at a glance, and then chooses how to engage with it i.e. like, comment, or save.
-When a video comes across their screen, the primary action is now watching the video, and more is being asked of the user.
-That is why video views are the primary action, and likes, comments, and saves are the secondary actions when the user goes above and beyond to interact.
-These video specific attributes are why so many brands lean on effectiveness as their main metric to understand video performance.
+It is, however, one of the trickier forms of content to measure correctly and accurately.
+Audiences engage with video differently than photos, so expecting your video content to perform the same as photos can lead brands down a path that needs more strategic opportunities.
+When looking at an image, a user quickly intakes the information at a glance and then chooses how to engage with it, i.e., like, comment, or save.
+When a video comes across their screen, the primary action is now watching the video, and more is asked of the user.
+That is why video views are the primary action, and likes, comments, and saves are the secondary actions when users go above and beyond to interact.
+These video-specific attributes are why many brands lean on effectiveness as their primary metric to understand video performance.
 Weighting video views equal to likes, comments, and saves is what makes effectiveness such a strong indicator of video success.

-When incorporating a new metric, it’s important to have context on both where your brand is currently sitting, and benchmarks for how your specific industry performs on social.
-Industries like Beauty, which was an early adopter of video, or media and publishing whose messaging lends itself well to video, will have higher video Effectiveness Rates (see below).
+When incorporating a new metric, it’s important to have context on both where your brand is currently sitting and benchmarks for how your specific industry performs on social.
+Industries like Beauty, an early adopter of video, or Media and Publishing, whose messaging lends itself well to video, will have higher video Effectiveness Rates (see below).

-Ex: If you’re noticing a 0.75% drop in effectiveness over the last quarter but your industry as a whole saw a 1.5% drop, that will be essential information to provide during your quarterly reporting.
+Ex: If you’re noticing a 0.75% drop in effectiveness over the last quarter, but your industry as a whole saw a 1.5% drop, that will be essential information to provide during your quarterly reporting.